In Haiti, a calling — and a baby

 Roughly 1,800 miles from Haiti, Janice Fuller — a 67-year-old grandmother of four — coordinates the annual Walk4Water sponsored by the Brentwood Oaks Church of Christ in Austin, Texas.

-About 350 members of the congregation of 600 participate, said Fuller, who helps lead an outreach effort called Hands & Feet.
+About 350 members of the congregation of 600 participate, Fuller said.

 “It’s probably the biggest thing we do all year,” she said.

 Fuller joined more than 20 Christians from the United States who traveled to this nation of nearly 11 million people to witness the completion of Healing Hands’ 1,000th water well — including 350 in Haiti.

 “I just think how incredible this is,” Fuller said as trucks carrying the American mission team rumbled up a mountain road, making repeated stops to inspect pumps emblazoned with Healing Hands’ round, blue-and-white logo.
 “These people were drinking dirty water for so long, and now they have a place to come get clear, clean water because people cared enough to contribute.”

 After “la tranble” — the Creole term for “the shaking,” as Haitians referred to the 2010 earthquake — Healing Hands bought a drilling rig and shipped it to the poorest country in the Western Hemisphere.

 “It’s something that the government is not doing for us in Haiti.
 But HHI, they think about the need for water for the Haitian people,” said Phenix Port-Louis, a Haitian preacher who works with Healing Hands.

 “Back in the day, there were a lot of cases of cholera,” he added, referring to an epidemic that killed 10,000 Haitians and sickened 800,000.
 “But now we do not have cholera because HHI put a lot of wells in our community, in our country, so that the Haitians can have water to drink.”